TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 .. c:function:: PyObject* PyRun_FileExFlags(FILE *fp, const char *filename, int start, PyObject *globals, PyObject *locals, int closeit, PyCompilerFlags *flags)

-   Similar to :c:func:`PyRun_StringFlags`, but the Python source code is read from *fp* instead of an in-memory string. *filename* should be the name of the file, it is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+   Similar to :c:func:`PyRun_StringFlags`, but the Python source code is read kutoka *fp* instead of an in-memory string. *filename* should be the name of the file, it is decoded kutoka the filesystem encoding (:func:`sys.getfilesystemencoding`).
    If *closeit* is true, the file is closed before :c:func:`PyRun_FileExFlags` returns.